dzsquared/SQL-DevOps-workshop/LAB1/README.md

+---
+layout: page
+title: "Lab 1"
-# LAB 1: Participants configure a simple CI/CD pipelines for a sample SQL project
+description: "Participants configure a simple CI/CD pipelines for a sample SQL project"
+permalink: /LAB1/
+---

 **Overview:**
-- 1.1: Create a project from an existing database
+- [1.1](#11-create-a-project-from-an-existing-database): Create a project from an existing database
-- 1.2: Create a pipeline to publish the project to the database
+- [1.2](#12-create-a-pipeline-to-publish-the-project-to-the-database): Create a pipeline to publish the project to the database
-- 1.3: Create a pipeline to build the project and run code analysis
+- [1.3](#13-create-a-pipeline-to-build-the-project-and-run-code-analysis): Create a pipeline to build the project and run code analysis
-- 1.4: Deploy our changes to the database
+- [1.4](#14-deploying-our-changes-to-the-database): Deploy our changes to the database

 ## Workshop prerequisites